 Since our last visit to Oxford we had traveled to Antarctica.
-Some reading for that trip focused on the voyages of Captain Cook.
+Reading for that trip included the voyages of Captain Cook.
 The historical and ethnographic collections from Cook's voyages are housed in the Pitt Rivers Museum.

 This is not the Pitt Rivers Museum.
 It is the Oxford Museum of Natural History.
 The Pitt Rivers Museum is entered through this museum.

 The indentations that look like stepping stones in the grass are dinosaur footprints!
 I don't recall if they are actual fossil footprints or impressions of fossil footprints.

 We were disappointed to find that almost all of the Cook collection was out on loan.
 Ah well, there were very many interesting things to see in these two museums.

 The museums were configured like museums of the past with exhibits crammed into display cases.
 Sometimes there was a theme to a case; sometimes there wasn't.
 This case contains vintage saddles.
 I liked this early side saddle.
 Originally ladies would ride aside on a "pillion" pad attached behind a regular saddle.
 The next development was a saddle such as this one where the lady sat sideways.
 It was a very insecure seat!

 Later side saddles provided much more security and flexibility.
 Check this web site that describes side-saddle evolution.